AleMorales9011/ForgeWare/012-POO/POO_2.md

 ```
 # Data Types

-Here are the most used data types.
+Here are the most used `data types`.

 # Primitive